bentonam/fakeit/README.md

   seed: 0, // the seed to use.
 If it's 0 then a random seed is used each time.
 A string or a number can be passed in as an seed
   log: true, // if then logging to the console is enable
   verbose: false, // if true then verbose logging is enable
-  timestamp: true // if true the logging output to console has timestamps });
+  timestamp: true, // if true the logging output to console has timestamps });

 // models can be an a comma delimited string of globs, or an array of globs